How to buy shares for children in 2025

 The advantage of this approach is that capital gains tax typically won't apply when you transfer the shares to your child – the shares were always meant for them, so there's no change in beneficial ownership.

-It's also relatively easy to set up a trust account and many brokers offer dedicated minor trust accounts.
+It's also relatively easy to set up a trust account and many brokers offer this feature — check out your list of options in the table below.

 CMC Invest